regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Model training

 All parameters are used from LeNet network.
 The only exception is the used Epochs.
-This is currently set to 50 but its also shown, that its not converging any further so it can be lower to reduce calculation time.
+This is currently set to 50 but it's also shown, that it's not converging any further so it can be lower to reduce calculation time.

 #### 4. Results of the training